 Back in Exodus 20, we saw the entire people of Israel turn down the opportunity to draw near and hear the Lord, so only Moses drew near to where God was (Exodus 20:21).
 Now here in Leviticus 9, we see that the presence of God was more fully experienced by a larger group of people, Aaron’s family, the Levites.

 This is a huge step.
-The people who are able to experience the presence of God was growing, but this is still not what God wanted according to Exodus 19.
+The number of people who are able to experience the presence of God was growing, but this is still not what God wanted according to Exodus 19.
 Remember His desire was for an entire kingdom of priests.
 This event began to expand the reach of those who interacted with God, but the entire nation had not yet been touched, let alone the “nations” who were supposed to be blessed by Israel (Genesis 12:2).
 Even Moses alludes to this in Numbers.

 “Would that all the Lord’s people were prophets, that the Lord would put His Spirit on them!”
 (Numbers 11:29).